+Like Alienware, the 3D solution has NVIDIA's active shutter glasses and an integrated receiver in the guts of the laptop.
+That's particular good on this model because it doesn't need the extra hardware on the outside.
+The massive fans at the back mean Asus had to cram the ports at both sides - Asus even had to add the card reader at the front.
 It is an unfortunate design feature but we'd rather have the comprehensive port layout than bugger all.
 For your wonga you get four USBs, one HDMI for outing your content to an HD source, one eSATA, one VGA and the fastest wired LAN connect you can get.
 You'll also be pleased to hear you get a Blu-ray player and very nice chiclet keyboard, which is complemented by a solid matte touchpad.

+Despite only sitting on a small 15.6-inch chassis, we found the Asus ROG G53JW-IX162V to be a bit weighty.
+It's bulked up by the nice stealth bomber design and it's still essentially fine for carrying around over to a mates but you wouldn't want to carry it for too long.
 The smaller stature has some benefits.
 The Colour-Shine LED screen only supports a resolution of 1366 x 768.
 If that were on a bigger model you'd notice the difference but it is fine here.
 In fact, we streamed 720 HD (half full HD) content from You Tube and the screen was excellent for movies playback, offering accurate colours and good detail if you are happy to sit close enough when you're using it.
 Our only bone of contention is the really tight viewing angle and dimmed 3D screen.
 You aren't going to get away with sociably playing any 3D content on this for more than one person and, even though all screens dim when you put 3D glasses on, this one could've been brighter.

 Despite some issues, the Asus ROG G53JW-IX162V can talk the talk.
 It is eye-wateringly expensive but you get solid specs with Intel's Core i7-740QM processor running at 1.73GHz, a huge 8GB of memory, a 640GB hard drive and 1.5GB of GeForce GTX 460M graphics.
 You also get Windows 7 Home Premium 64-bit and these specs added up to serious power.